All Multiparty Quantum States Can Be Made Monogamous: On monogamy of quantum work-deficit

 for an arbitrary bipartite quantum correlation measure \(\mathcal{Q}\) and an arbitrary three-party state \(\varrho_{ABC}\), we find that

-for about \(98.97\%\) of randomly chosen generalized W states.
+for all the $10^4$ generalized W states that we randomly chose from the class of $|\phi_{GW}\rangle$.
 Note here that another information-theoretic quantum correlation measure, the quantum discord, can also be non-monogamous for these states \cite{amaderPrabhu, Giorgi, RenFan, lightcone}.
 However, recently it has been shown that the square of (one variety of) quantum discord is a monogamous quantity for all three-qubit pure states \cite{monogamyDnew}.
 This however is no longer valid for WD.
 As stated in Theorem 1, suitably chosen integral powers of WD will be monogamous for any given state.
-And we find that for WD, monogamy for almost all generalized W states is obtained for the fifth power (see Fig. 1 (right)), i.e.
+And we find that for WD, monogamy for generalized W states is obtained (numerically) for the fifth power (see Fig. \ref{WDgenW} (right)), i.e.